kitab-project-org/kitab-project-org.github.io/_posts/2021-11-01-Dispatches-from-al-Tabari-8--The-Afterli.md

   -
 tags:

-sidebar:
+glossary:
-  - title: "Glossary"
+  - term: "**mARkdown:**"
-  - text: "**mARkdown:** The annotation system used on OpenITI texts, see the documentation for more details.<br><br>"
+    def: " The annotation system used on OpenITI texts, see the documentation for more details."
 image: "/images/thumbs/tabari_dispatches.png"
 ---